github-34/larareaction/README.md

         - If app is microservice, use rest routes only
     - PRO:
         - adding, removing, updating expressions is simpler in basic crud cases
-        - updates / changes to expression versions can't affect rest of app
+        - updates to expression versions can't affect rest of app
         - can create independent expressions microservice in architectures with different languages and frameworks
-        - Integration with Relational or NoSQL Databases simple
-        - Use of NoSQL DBS is simple; no changes to Facade
+        - integration with relational or noSQL databases is simpler: no changes to facade
     - CON: can't integrate with eloquent models and queries
-        - makes existing complex Eloquent queries in app a two/three-step process
+        - makes querying expressions more cumbersome (two/three-step process) and potentially slower

 ## License